sean1832/pinterest-dl/README.md

 You can also use the `PinterestDL` class directly in your Python code to scrape and download images programmatically.

 ### 1. Quick Scrape and Download
-The following example shows how to scrape and download images from a Pinterest URL in one step.
+This example shows how to **scrape** and download images from a Pinterest URL in one step.

 ```python
 from pinterest_dl import PinterestDL